-Acidifying agents generally increase the clearance of morphine, thus antagonising its effects,
+Acidifying agents generally increase the clearance of morphine, thus antagonising its effects, while alkalising agents decrease clearance and so potentiate the effects of morphine.

-CNS depressants: Morphine should be used with great caution and in reduced dosage in patients concurrently receiving other central nervous system depressants including other opioid analgesics, benzodiazepines, gabapentinoids, cannabis, sedatives, hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, centrally-active anti-emetics, general anaesthetics, tranquillisers, beta blockers, or other CNS depressants including alcohol because of the risk of respiratory depression, hypotension and profound sedation or coma.
+CNS depressants: Morphine should be used with great caution and in reduced dosage in patients concurrently receiving other CNS depressants including other opioid analgesics, benzodiazepines, gabapentinoids, cannabis, sedatives, hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, centrally-active antiemetics, general anaesthetics, tranquillisers, beta blockers, or other CNS depressants including alcohol because of the risk of respiratory depression, hypotension and profound sedation or coma.
 When such combined therapy is contemplated, the dose of one or both agents should be reduced.
 Patients should be cautioned accordingly.